Sandra Peabody: Personal life

 In the early 1970s, Peabody lived in Greenwich Village, New York City.
 In the summer of 1971, she embarked on a cross-country road trip from New York to the West Coast.
 In 1973, Peabody stated that she studied both free-form jazz dance and Transcendental Meditation.

 While filming The Last House on the Left, Peabody developed a close relationship with cinematographer Victor Hurwitz.
-She described Hurwitz as being a "fatherly kind of guy" towards her and was saddened by his death on a bicycle a few years after the release of the film.
-According to Peabody, "He told me, 'Have something else in your life besides acting because it's a terrible business."
+She described Hurwitz as being a "fatherly kind of guy" towards her and was saddened by his death after he was hit by a vehicle while riding his bicycle a few years after the release of the film.
+Reflecting on their bond, Peabody recalled that Hurwitz advised her, "Have something else in your life besides acting because it's a terrible business."
 After filming Teenage Hitchhikers, Peabody continued communication with director Jerome S. Kaufmann through letters.
 Peabody has lived in Portland, Oregon since the 1980s.
 Peabody is married to Timothy Stubelek.
 They have a son together.